All Episodes

 This was a pre-planned terror attack.

-CIA station chief sent an email directly to the White House situation room and the State Department did too while they're watching it in real time on video.
+CIA station chief sent an email directly to the White House Situation Room, and the State Department did too while they're watching it in real time on video.

 This administration knows full well what happened.

-Guess they're trying to give the president plausible deniability by saying, well, there's so many emails coming in from so many outposts all over the world.
+I guess they're trying to give the president plausible deniability by saying, well, there's so many emails coming in from so many outposts all over the world.

 And they're trying to establish plausible deniability or ignorance.